-People who are experiencing symptoms of COVID-19 will be tested at a different facility.
-It’s a smaller site, with protections in place to conduct safe testing on symptomatic people, Kemmerer says.
+People who are experiencing symptoms of COVID-19 will be tested at a different facility, called the Huntington Testing Center.
+It’s a smaller site nearby, with protections in place to conduct safe testing on symptomatic people, Kemmerer says.

 This facility will more closely resemble a clinical testing facility, with personnel wearing full personal protective equipment.
 Also, although that experience will also involve the anterior nasal swabbing method, it will be administered by a clinician.

 In order to conduct as many tests as quickly as possible, university administrators are considering several alternatives, such as setting up mobile testing options for different locations and ensuring testing sites are open at times that accommodate students and employees who don’t have traditional working schedules, Kemmerer says.

 “We’re currently collecting 5,000 or more samples a day, seven days per week,” Kemmerer says.

 Students, faculty, staff and contract employees can sign up for the free viral testing with the Test Scheduler and all are required to complete a Daily Wellness Check.

 The success of accurately monitoring COVID-19 depends on testing the members of the Northeastern community regularly.
 A team of epidemiologists, data scientists, and university administrators have developed a model to assess how often people on the Boston campus will be required to get tested.

 The number of days between each test is informed by multiple variables, including the infection rates in Boston, as well as the average number of people a single person with a viral disease such as COVID-19 can infect.